By Mira Thomas • Last Updated: January 14, 2026

 This seamless transition between personal and professional communication is something traditional keyboards never managed to solve.
 As someone who frequently jumps between client emails, team chats, and personal messages, I can't overstate how much mental energy this saves.

 Here's where things get really interesting.
-AI keyboards in 2025 don't just correct and predict—they actively help improve your writing in ways tailored specifically to you.
+AI keyboards in 2026 don't just correct and predict—they actively help improve your writing in ways tailored specifically to you.
+The latest models can now understand your unique voice, industry-specific terminology, and even adapt to different communication contexts throughout your day.

 Remember those times when you've struggled to find the right words?
 Or when you knew your message didn't quite convey the tone you intended?
 AI keyboards now address these problems with: